OlvynChuru/High-Power-Baldurs-Gate/HighPower/HighPowerReadme.txt

 - Improve Monks

 Monks aren't great in BG1 normally.
 Sure, they make up for it by being awesome in BG2, but I don't care about BG2 in this mod.
 This component mainly gives monks more potential at high level.
 It changes the monk XP table so that a monk can reach level 9 in BG1, and it gives each monk kit a great ability at level 9.
 Unkitted Monks get Quivering Palm, Sun Soul Monks get Sun Soulbeam, and Dark Moon Monks get Darkness 15' Radius (it's a different file from the one in Siege of Dragonspear).
 Dark Moon Monks also now have a x2 backstab multiplier (which doesn't improve) and get Mirror Image at level 8 instead of level 11.

-- Make rangers and paladins get spells slightly quicker

-One advantage that rangers and paladins have over fighters is that they can cast a couple of divine spells.
-The problem is that it takes them so long to get these spells that they spend most of the game not having any spells at all.
-In fact, paladins don't get any spells in BG1 whatsoever!
-This component allows rangers and paladins to start learning spells earlier, though they still learn spells very slowly.
-At level 4, they get a single 1st level spell slot.
-At level 6, they get another.
-At level 8, they get a 2nd level spell slot.
-This component overwrites the original tables for ranger and paladin spell slots.

 - Allow Kensai to wear gloves